 - Failure to follow this sequence for PSYCH 291 and 292 may result in the student's removal from the co-op program.
 If you need to deviate for any reason, please get in touch with the Psych Undergraduate Advisor

 Scheduling work terms

 No more than two Spring work terms are allowed.

 According to the Canadian Association for Co-operative Education (CAFCE), all work terms and work-term report requirements must be completed before the final school term.
 The Undergraduate Calendar (see Change of Study/Work Term Sequence) also states that you may not end your school/work sequence with a work term.

 See student success for warnings regarding accelerated course completion.

 Requests to switch from the co-op to the regular system of study after the fourth work term will not be granted.

 Co-op fees are not refunded to students who do not obtain co-op positions or to those who find their own co-op positions.
-Further, those in Arts and Business Co-op who are eligible for more than 4 work terms but choose to only do 4 work terms, will still be required to pay co-op fees through to the final school term (4B).
+Further, students who are following a 5-work term sequence but choose to only do 4 work terms, will still be required to pay co-op fees through to the final school term (4B).